HASwitchPlate/openHASP-docs/docs/commands.md

 If you're using Home Assistant, check out the [automation example][6] to make it run on a regular basis.

+### `calibrate`

+Start on-screen touch calibration.

+You need to issue a soft reboot command to save the new calibration settings.
+If you do a hard reset of the device, the calibration settings will be lost.

+### `discovery`

+Trigger the sending of the discovery payload.

+### `factoryreset`

+Clear the filesystem and EEPROM and reboot the device in its initial state.

+!!! note "Warning"
+    There is no confirmation prompt nor an undo function!

+### `reboot` or `restart`

+Saves any changes in the configuration file and reboots the device.

 ### `screenshot`

 Saves a picture of the current screen to the flash filesystem.
 You can retrieve it via http://&lt;ip-address&gt;/screenshot.bmp.
 This can be handy for bug reporting or documentation.

 The previous screenshot is overwritten.

+### `service`

+Start or stop some of the processes running on the plate.

+Currently supported parameters:

+- `start`
+- `stop`

+Currently supported services:

+- `http` (web interface)
+- `telnet` (remote console)
+- `console` (serial console)

+!!! example "Example"
+    To stop the web interface of the plate, send to topic `hasp/<your_plate>/command/service` the string `stop http`.
+    To start the web interface of the plate, send to topic `hasp/<your_plate>/command/service` the string `start http`.

+!!! tip
+    Once these services are stopped, connection is lost/not possible to the plate through them.
+They can be started at any time by sending `service start` commands in through MQTT.
+    It's possible to create self-built firmware binaries which have services stopped by default at boot, using [customization](compiling/customize.md).

 ### `statusupdate`